 Kyoto and Osaka Access: Expect the Tsuruga Transfer

-The connection is manageable, but it still adds some travel friction.
+If you are coming from Kyoto or Osaka, reaching Kanazawa now usually means taking the Thunderbird Limited Express to Tsuruga Station and then transferring to the Hokuriku Shinkansen.
+The connection is manageable, but it adds travel friction.
 That is one reason Kanazawa feels better as an overnight stop than a quick detour, especially if you have luggage or are traveling with children.

 Use the Bus System Strategically